-Booming Shopify agency needed to increase brand awareness amongst U.S. retailers and DTC brands, vocalize differentiators, and boost new biz pipeline
+Booming Shopify Plus agency wanted to increase its awareness amongst U.S. retailers and DTC brands, vocalize differentiators, and improve its sales pipeline

 - Campaign US